UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### FSM TS-Off State <a name="FSM_TS_OFF"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-FSM-10 | Entering the TS-off state | The FSM state machine must begin in the init state by default.
+FSM-10 | Entering the TS-off state | The FSM state machine must begin in the TS-off state by default.
-FSM-11 | In the TS-off state | There are no extra requirements for the FSM in the TS-off state.
 FSM-12 | Exiting the TS-off state | The FSM must enter the TS-on state when the BMS is in the drive state (after precharge).

 ### FSM TS-On State <a name="FSM_TS_ON"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
+FSM-14 | Coolant flow measurements | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal. <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault.
 FSM-13 | Entering the TS-on state | The FSM must enter the TS-on state after precharge is complete.
-FSM-14 | In the TS-on state | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal. <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault.
 FSM-15 | Exiting the TS-on state | The FSM must enter the TS-off state when the BMS is in the init or fault state (contactors open).

 ## DCM <a name="DCM"></a>